Visiting Russia? These are the top 17 things to do in Moscow to help you plan your trip.

 There are so many things to do in Moscow at night and during the day, you definitely need several days to explore this exciting destination.

 Moscow is a must-see city, a city like no other!
-Hope you will enjoy this Russian metropolis as much as I did!
+I hope you will enjoy this Russian metropolis as much as I did!

-If you enjoyed this article, share it to Pinterest for future travel planning.
+If you enjoyed this article on the , share it to Pinterest for future travel planning.